Tuesday, September 13, 2011

 Dog vomit slime Fuligo septica

-I've found a couple references to these “red, blood-like spots from the liquefied breakdown of fungal tissue”, but I don’t know why dog-vomit slime mold does this, and nobody else does.
-Doesn't anyone care???
+I've found a couple references to these “red, blood-like spots from the liquefied breakdown of fungal tissue,” but I don’t know why dog-vomit slime mold does this, and nobody else does.
+Does no one care???

 chanterelle harvest